 Once you have finished you can save the route and then click on send to device, selecting your Fenix 2.

 So as soon as you sync your watch, you have your route available for navigation.
 You don't have to do this via Garmin Express, from your own phone you can also sync your route

-If the Fenix range has advanced at all (both the Fenix 2 that this test is about and the original Fenix that has been updated and improved) it's in its running GPS watch facet.
-Originally the Fenix development team (which is different from the Forerunner range) was totally focused on the navigation and GPS tool side.
-But this has totally changed with the Fenix 2, which has added many of the options that we can find in its branded "cousins", such as the Forerunner 620.
-In the Fenix 2 we'll find things like Running Dynamics, interval training, VO2max and race time prediction, and many other things.
-Options that we're used to seeing in running watches and that many will be happy to see incorporated into the Garmin Fenix 2.
+If the Fenix range (both the Fenix 2 that is the subject of this test, as well as the original Fenix that has been receiving updates and has improved this aspect) has advanced in something, it is in its facet as a GPS watch for running.
+Originally the development team for the Fenix (which is different from the Forerunner range) focused entirely on the navigation and GPS tool side of things.
+But this has totally changed with the Fenix 2, which has added many of the options that pod can find on its branded "cousins" like the Forerunner 620.
+In the Fenix 2 we're going to find things like Running Dynamics, interval training, VO2max and race time prediction, and many more.
+Options that we are used to seeing in running watches and that many will be happy to see incorporated into the Garmin Fenix 2.

 But let's start at the beginning.
 As with any watch created for running, GPS is very important, not only during the activity but at the beginning of it, in the time it needs to get a satellite signal.
 In the case of the Fenix 2, Garmin has a built-in GPS cache function.
 Every time you synchronise your watch, either with your phone via Bluetooth or via USB with your computer, Garmin Express (or Connect if it's on your phone) will download satellite positioning data, which will help the watch in the initial search and reduce the triangulation time.